DavidLin1577/Notes/README.md

-# phoenix04
+# Notes
-a demo for chip phoenix04
+for ideas, notes.